Street Chaves: Reception

 The game is known for being a cult classic among the El Chavo del Ocho fandom during the 2000s.
-Street Chaves was well publicized by fans at the time of its release, for being a free game, it was made available for download not only on the developer's website, but on many other websites on internet.
+Street Chaves was well publicized by fans at the time of its release; for being a free game, it was made available for download not only on the developer's website, but on many other websites on the Internet.
 The game's success led to CyberGamba creating more games inspired by El Chavo del Ocho satirizing other classic games like Super Magro World, Madruga Craft, Codename Madruga, Chapolin & Super Sam: A Lenda dos Heróis, and others.
 A 3D sequel to the game titled Chaves Arena was projected, but was canceled with only the beta version of the game available with Chavo and Don Ramón playable.

 In 2022 an unofficial port of the game for Sega Genesis was made by a different programmer under the title Street Chaves II, including new content like El Chapulín Colorado as one of the new fighters.